DarkKronicle/AdvancedChatCore/docs/chatHUD/ChatHUD.md

 - <u>Tab Name</u> - The name of the tab how it will show in the config.
 - <u>Starting Message</u> - The message that will show when you go to the tab.
 - <u>Tab HUD Abbreviation</u> - The name of the tab as it will appear in game in the chatbox.
-- <u>Accent Color</u> - This is the color of the tabs accents.  <!--This link will eventually point to the Common Knowledge page on the Wiki -->
+- <u>Accent Color</u> - This is the color of the tabs accents. (*Please see [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page of the wiki for all information on color format used in this mod*)
-- <u>Border Color</u> - Same as above but for the chatbox borders.  <!--This link will eventually point to the Common Knowledge page on the Wiki -->
+- <u>Border Color</u> - Changes the color for the chatbox borders. (*Please see [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page of the wiki for all information on color format used in this mod*)
-- <u>Background Color</u> - Again the same as the above two.
-The color of the chatbox background.  <!--This link will eventually point to the Common Knowledge page on the Wiki -->
+- <u>Background Color</u> - This will change the color of the chatbox background.  (*Please see [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page of the wiki for all information on color format used in this mod*)
 - <u>Show Unread Messages</u> - This determines whether or not there is a counter on the tab of unread messages when you go back to the tab.

 <!--![Chat Naming Gif](./assets/images/ChatTabNaming.gif) Hasnt been added due to the Chat Tab reload button still displaying the advancedchathud.gui.button.reload-->
-<u>Chat Coloring</u>
+<u>*Chat Coloring*</u>
 ![Chat Color Image](./assets/images/ChatColoring.png)
-<u>Unread Messages</u>
+<u>*Unread Messages*</u>
 ![Chat Unread Messages Image](./assets/images/ChatUnreadMsg.png)

 ---